 |Classification ||Criteria |

 |Community-acquired pneumonia ||Acute pulmonary infection in a patient who is not hospitalized or residing in a long-term care facility ≥14 d before presentation |

 |Hospital-acquired pneumonia ||New infection occurring ≥48 h after hospital admission |

 |Ventilator-acquired pneumonia ||New infection occurring ≥48 h after endotracheal intubation |

 Patients hospitalized for ≥2 d within the past 90 d

 Pathogenic organisms are inhaled or aspirated directly into the lungs, with aspiration being more common, especially in healthcare settings.
 Some bacteria, such as Staphylococcus aureus or Pneumococcus, may produce pneumonia by hematogenous seeding.
 Patients most at risk for pneumonia are those with a predisposition to aspiration, with impaired mucociliary clearance, or likely to have bacteremia (Table 65-2).

 TABLE 65-2Risk Factors for Pneumonia

 Some forms of pneumonia produce an intense inflammatory response within the alveoli that leads to filling of the air space with exudate and WBCs.
-Organisms can distribute throughout the lung by spreading along the bronchial tree ...
+Organisms can distribute throughout the lung by spreading along ...